lavanet/docs/docs/validator/validator-manual.md

     --from=$ACCOUNT_NAME
 ```

-Once you have finished running the command above, if you see "code: 0" in the output, the command was successful
+Once you have finished running the command above, if you see `code: 0` in the output, the command was successful

 4. Verify validator setup